TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 **Lambda Authorizer - API Gateway Authorization:**
 IAM authorization is implemented for the $connect method using Lambda Authorizer in API Gateway, ensuring secure and controlled access.

---> We've pruned down IAM policies for the service role **Fine-grained Access Control:** Have granted the least privilege access to resources.
+--> We've pruned down IAM policies for the service role attached to the lambdas, Fine grained permissions have an inverse correlation with Privilege Escalation
+**Fine-grained Access Control:** Have granted the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidenti

 </br>

-## How could I amplify my performance in
+### **What kind of refinements could make my current design even more secure ?**

+I'd consider using a WAF on top of the API gateway.
+By configuring WAF ACLs and associating them with the API, we can mitigate common web exploits and protect against malicious WebSocket requests.

 ### Enhancements for the Current Architecture

-**How can I make this even more secure & withstand potential threats?**
-Use WAF on top of API gateway for enhancing the security of the current architecture.
-By configuring WAF ACLs and associating them with the API, we can mitigate common web exploits and protect against malicious WebSocket requests.

 **How can I achieve a better Performance Optimisation, while maintaining costs?**